Diamondbacks vs. Giants prediction, odds, pick - 9/4/2024

-The Arizona Diamondbacks are in the Bay Area to take on the San Francisco Giants Thursday afternoon.
-Below we will continue our MLB odds series with a Diamondbacks-Giants prediction and pick.
+The Arizona Diamondbacks hit the road to take on the San Francisco Giants Wednesday night.
+Check out our MLB odds series as we hand out a Diamondbacks-Giants prediction and pick.
 We will also let you know how to watch the game.

 Diamondbacks-Giants Projected Starters